OpenSpace/OpenSpace-Docs/content/milky-way/stars/star-orbits/index.md

 :align: left
 :alt: A view from outside the Milky Way Galaxy looking back toward the galactic disk and spiral arms.
 The Sun's orbit is shown indicating where the Sun will travel in the next billion years.
 It forms a fairly regular circle around the Galaxy.

 The Sun's orbit superimposed on the Milky Way galaxy.
 This trajectory shows where the Sun will go in the next billion years.
-It takes roughly 225 million years to circle the Galaxy once, so there are roughly four orbits of the Sun around the Galaxy in these next billion years.
+It takes roughly 225 million years to circle the Galaxy once, so there are roughly four revolutions of the Sun around the Galaxy in these next billion years.
 :::